European shares hit record high, bond yields fall as inflation fears ease

-The Euro STOXX 600 (.STOXX) added 0.3% to hit a record high and was on course for a sixth straight day of gains.
-London (.FTSE) shares gained 0.6%, helped by a 1% gain for the mining sector (.SXPP), while Paris (.FCHI) climbed 0.4%.
+The Euro STOXX 600 added 0.3% to hit a record high and was on course for a sixth straight day of gains.
+London shares gained 0.6%, helped by a 1% gain for the mining sector, while Paris climbed 0.4%.

-The MSCI world equity index (.MIWD00000PUS), which tracks shares in 49 countries, gained 0.1%.
+The MSCI world equity index, which tracks shares in 49 countries, gained 0.1%.
 Wall Street futures were flat.

 U.S. stocks rallied to record highs on the data, with 10-year U.S. Treasury yields also dipping to a three-month low.